Skip to product information

 WHAT IS A PAGAN PRIEST?

-The Protestant Reformation brought the concept of the "priesthood of the believer" - the idea that every person can address God directly, without the need for an intermediary.
-This concept carried over into the pagan revival of the 19th and 20th centuries.
-In Gerald Gardner's first Wiccan Book of Shadows, a new initiate is proclaimed a "Priestessess and Witch" upon completion of First Degree Initiation.
-This idea is even stronger in a CUUPS framework, which is governed by democratic process rather than a High Priestess or High Priest.
+The Protestant Reformation brought the concept of the “priesthood of the believer” – the idea that each person can address God directly, without the need for an intermediary.
+This concept was carried over into the pagan revival of the 19th and 20th centuries.
+In Gerald Gardner’s first Wiccan Book of Shadows, a new initiate is proclaimed a “Priestess and Witch” upon completion of the First Degree Initiation.
+This idea is even stronger in a CUUPS setting, which is governed by democratic process rather than by a High Priestess or High Priest.

 In our rituals we speak of the gods as our most honored guests and invoke them according to the ancient laws of hospitality.
 Another duty of a priest is to make the gods feel welcome and honored with offerings and praise.

 I think I could do a lot better here.
-I tend to talk about Goddess and God at a high level, which is easy to explain to people who come from a traditional monotheistic background.
+I tend to talk about the Goddess and God at a high level, which is easy to explain to people who come from a traditional monotheistic background.
 But in my private devotion there is simply no reason not to speak directly to and about the god and goddess who called me, Cernunnos and Anu.

 IMPORTANT: